Did You Know?

 There are 7 cities in the Bible with 2 letter names: Ai – (2 cities named Ai) (Gen 12:8)(Jer 49:3), Ar – (Num 21:15), No – (Ezek 30:15), On – (Gen 41:45,50), Ur – (Gen 11:28,31), Uz – (Job 1:1).

 In (Ps 72:6) it mentions grass that has been mowed.

-The well called “Jacob’s Well” (Jn 4:6), where Jesus spoke to the Samaritan woman (Jn 4:1-26) was, according to tradition, built by Jacob centuries earlier (possibly after he bought that land in Gen 33:18-19).
+The well called “Jacob’s Well” (Jn 4:6), where Jesus spoke to the Samaritan woman (Jn 4:1-26), was, according to tradition, built by Jacob centuries earlier (possibly after he bought land in Gen 33:18-19).
 That well can still be seen today in the Palestinian village of Tell Balata!

 In (2 Sam 12:1-14), the prophet Nathan confronted David about his sin of adultery with Bathsheba and the murder of her husband by telling him a parable.
 After hearing the parable, David became angry and said the man in it should die, and make restitution “fourfold.”
 It turned out David was the man in the parable, and the “fourfold” restitution he “prophesied” about himself sadly came true.
 For the one man he had killed (Bathsheba’s husband), he later had 4 sons die: (2 Sam 12:15-19)(2 Sam 13:28-33)(2 Sam 18:14-15)(1 Kin 2:23-25).

 First promise in the Bible: (Gen 2:17) “But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die.”